cloudfoundry/docs-cloudfoundry-concepts/architecture/execution-agent.html.md

 ```

-When contributing to DEA it is useful to run it as a standalone component.
+When you contribute to the DEA, it is useful to run it as a standalone component.
 This section has instructions for doing so on Vagrant 1.1x.

 Refer to the [Vagrant documentation](http://docs.vagrantup.com/v2/installation/index.html) for instructions on installing Vagrant.